pranjalv123/ASTRID/README.md

-Note that if you are trying to run BioNJ*, you need to build a different target:
+Note that if you are trying to run BioNJ*, you need to build a different target.
+THIS IS NOT RECOMMENDED AND IS ONLY INCLUDED FOR HISTORICAL REASONS.

     bazel build //src:ASTRID-phydstar -c opt